WICG/background-fetch/README.md

 });
 ```

-A user agent could implement this efficiently using streams.
+A user agent could implement this using streams.
 Given a response body can only be read once, it can drain it from background fetch storage, whilst feeding it into the cache.

 # Differences to fetch